 A managed form can be configured to display a map control to either display an existing location as a pin on a map or to provide the ability for the user to specify a location.
 See Add Geolocation.

-The form's map control requires additional configuration to tell it what the ids of the various location fields are in order to assign/retrieve values to/from them.
-The Entity Form record in Dynamics 365 has a configuration section that defines these field mappings that you must be specified.
+The form's map control requires additional configuration to tell it what the IDs of the various location fields are, to assign values to them or retrive values from them.
+The Entity Form record in Dynamics 365 has a configuration section that defines these field mappings that you must specify.
 The field names will vary depending on the schema you have created.

 Configure a Dynamics 365 portal

 Notes configuration for Entity Forms and Web Forms for portals